p2p-org/aleo_pulse/README.md

 ## License

-This project is licensed under the Apache 2 License
+This project is licensed under the Apache 2 License.

 ## Usage